-SD4.1 Proactively monitor the statistical, legislative, policy and funding environment Direction 4.1.1 Council will continue to monitor population changes, including demand for social and affordable housing.
+SD4.1 Proactively monitor the statistical, legislative, policy and funding environment

+Direction 4.1.1 Council will continue to monitor population changes, including demand for social and affordable housing.
 Direction 4.1.2 Council will continue to respond to relevant federal and state government reviews and inquiries in relation to affordable and social housing as they arise.
 Direction 4.1.3 Council will monitor the performance of the National Housing and Homelessness Agreement (NHHA) and the initiatives of the Commonwealth Government (e.g. National Housing Infrastructure Facility and the Aggregator Bond, First Home Loan Deposit Scheme) and Victorian Government (the Victorian Inclusionary Housing Pilot on government land, Social Housing Growth Fund, HomesVic Shared Equity Initiative, Victorian Property Fund, Public Housing Transfer and Public Housing Renewal Program).
-Direction 4.1.4 Council will stay well-informed as to the different models (such as Tiny Houses, Build-to-rent, Rent-to-Buy, Co-housing etc.) for increasing social and affordable housing stock and any implications with regards to their practical application locally.
+Direction 4.1.4 Council will stay well-informed as to the different models (such as Tiny Houses, Build- to-rent, Rent-to-Buy, Co-housing etc.) for increasing social and affordable housing stock and any implications with regards to their practical application locally.

-SD4.2 Advocate for public housing Direction 4.2.1 Council recognises that there are differences between the types of social housing and values the role that public housing plays in supporting the most vulnerable in our community.
+SD4.2 Advocate for public housing

+Direction 4.2.1 Council recognises that there are differences between the types of social housing and values the role that public housing plays in supporting the most vulnerable in our community.
 Direction 4.2.2 Council supports opportunities to grow the stock of public housing in Yarra.

-SD4.3 Advocate for appro irrespective of the opriate tenant services and management that puts the tenants' needs first, landlord Direction 4.3.1 Council supports a no disadvantage standard for social housing tenancies.
+SD4.3 Advocate for appropriate tenant services and management that puts the tenants' needs first, irrespective of the landlord

+Direction 4.3.1 Council supports a no disadvantage standard for social housing tenancies.
 Over the coming years, many tenants of social housing will be residing in dwellings managed by community housing providers and not the Director of Housing (through DHHS).
 Tenants of community housing should be afforded the same rights as tenants of public housing.

 Direction 4.3.2 Council believes wraparound services (social, health and financial) should be readily accessible for social housing tenants.
 Tenants of social housing live with social inequities and many tenants are living with complex physical and/or mental health conditions.
 Direction 4.3.3 Council supports initiatives that help people at risk of becoming homeless to maintain their tenancies, and seeks continued and adequate resourcing for programs like 'Tenancy Plus' (formerly known as the Social Housing Advocacy Support Program) and 'More than a Landlord'.

-SD4.4 Ensure community benefit from any renewal of public housing is maximised Direction 4.4.1 The Public Housing Renewal Program (PHRP) is a \$185 million program led by the Department of Health and Human Services (DHHS) to redevelop ageing public housing estates into 'modern, mixed-tenure neighbourhoods'.
-Council acknowledges that some public housing stock, especially 'walk-ups', is rundown, of poor standard and lacks accessibility, and that housing should be fit for purpose.
-Direction 4.4.2 Council seeks the publication of asset management data in regards to the condition of the 1,100 dwellings within the PHRP, along with any other dwellings into the future.
-Data on the current occupancy or vacancy of the dwelling should also be published.
-Until such information is provided, Council believes there is no way for the community to feel confident that dwelling refurbishments were unfeasible or that the PHRP represents public value.
+SD 4.4 Ensure community benefit from any renewal of public housing is maximised